JOIN THE CREW / GOODTIMES / PENPALS / (what the heck next?)

 ALAS, Maybe it's true...

-This page was originally published in order to combat what was an
+This page was originally published (in December of 1996!) in order to

-So here is an excerpt from a presentation I recently made at work on
+So here is an excerpt from a presentation I made at work, also some

-the topic.
+years ago, on the topic.
 Read and weep...
-I didn't touch on the dangers inherent in
+I didn't touch on the dangers

-ActiveX or Active Desktop or Microsoft Outlook because almost no-one at
+inherent in ActiveX or Active Desktop or Microsoft Outlook because almost

 Security: is "Good Times" now for real?